tony-albanese/ci-project-3/README.md

 mock terminal with a fixed size.
 The widgets are not displayed properly in the mock terminal.

 Therefore, there is the web version which can be found here: [Thermodynamic Calculator on Heroku](https://thermodynamic-calculator.herokuapp.com/)
-The binary versions using textual are available for download available here.
+<br> The binary versions using textual are available for download available here: [Thermodynamics Calculator](https://tony-albanese.github.io/chem-calc-landing-page/)

 ## Features Heroku Version App
 ### Instructions